For a detailed explanation of the program's admission requirements and application process, download the program's Application Packet.

 BIO-2331 and BIO-2341 together may substitute for BIO 1221.

-MATH-1200 will be accepted as a substitute for MATH-1270 for students who completed the math requirement prior to the Fall 2013 semester.
+MATH-1240 Contemporary Mathematics or higher will become a program admission requirement effective fall 2016.
+Math-1270 or higher will be accepted as a substitute for MATH-1240 for students who completed the math requirement prior to the Fall 2016 semester.

 - Mandatory Program Information Session.
-Students beginning the program in the fall 2015 semester or later will be required to attend a Radiography Information Session prior to entering the program.
 Attendance at an information session does NOT need to be completed prior to applying but must be completed prior to program entry.
 Sessions are held every semester.
 Students must sign in to document their attendance, attend the entire session and are encouraged to bring a support person.

 - Non-native speakers of English must complete the Test of English as a Foreign Language (TOEFL) with a minimum internet based test score (iBT) of 24 in the speaking component and a minimum iBT score of 22 in the listening component.
 Refer to the Radiography Program Application Packet for additional information.